ozoidemi/ePaper_guest_dashboard/README.md

 **The display shows:**
 - Wi-Fi QR code (generated on-device — no cloud, no HA)
-- Guest SSID and formatted 12-character password
+- Guest SSID and formatted 12-character password separated in 4 groups of 3 characters for easy read
 - Current temperature, humidity, UV index
 - 3-hour weather forecast with conditions
 - Sunset time